trafiklab/gtfs-examples/README.md

 # GTFS-examples

-Here you can find scripts written in Java and PHP, as an example on how you can use GTFS, and what's possible with it.
+Here you can find scripts written in Python and PHP, as an example on how you can use GTFS, and what's possible with it.

 ## Contributing